pvmsim/PVMSim/README.md

 PVMSim is a MATLAB application for reproducible parameter extraction of the double-diode photovoltaic model from measured current–voltage curves.
 It provides an interactive App Designer interface and a scriptable command-line entry point for exploratory use and headless batch runs.
 Users load measured I–V files, select a PV module definition from a configuration library, and execute a staged optimization to estimate model parameters.
 Run controls include the seed and iteration budget.
 Each run exports a configuration snapshot, logs, tabular summaries, MATLAB results, and integrity hashes, enabling traceable reruns and consistent comparisons across I–V datasets and run settings.

 ## Requirements
-- MATLAB (tested on MATLAB R2025b)
+- MATLAB (tested on MATLAB R2025b).
-- No additional toolboxes required
+- No additional toolboxes required.

 ## Installation
 ### Option 1: Run from source (recommended for development)